A topic from the subject of Nomenclature in Chemistry.

 - Suffix: -ol

-- Carbon chain is numbered to give the hydroxyl group the lowest possible number
+- The carbon chain is numbered to give the hydroxyl group the lowest possible number.
+This number is included as a locant before the parent alkane name.

 - Example: CH3CH2OH (ethanol)